lukabuts/DevsData-JuniorFrontend-Recruitment/README.md

 - **React Router:** For navigation and handling route management.
 - **React Query:** For managing data fetching and state.
 - **React Helmet:** For managing meta tags and head elements in the document.
+- **React Paginate:** For implementing pagination and improving user experience on paginated data.
 - **Tailwind CSS:** For styling the website.
 - **TypeScript:** For type safety and improved development experience.